Pavel2011/snt-venus/README.md

 # agroholding
-this is about grocery trader from Moscow Russia
+The site is about grocery trader from Moscow Russia